 - We are offering daily Masses streamed live at 10:00am on Facebook & YouTube.

 - Faith Formation K-8 is awaiting to host First Communion once it’s safe to do so.
-Weekly Family Faith Formation guides are emailed to parents.
-Registration for next year’s Faith Formation classes will be mailed within the week.
-Students are welcome to create cards to cheer up our isolated elderly parishioners and mail them to our parish office.
+Registration for next year’s Faith Formation is open online.

 - Daybreak Transitional Housing continues to support 3 previously homeless families via Zoom meetings with the volunteer mentors on a weekly basis.
 Each family has been affected by reduced /lost employment, so they need our support more than ever.
 The Daybreak committee also meets monthly via ZOOM.
 We have been blessed with several unexpected (and large) donations from parishioners, and continue to explore how to make up for fundraising shortfalls due to cancelled events.